tim1ford/FHIR-SpineCore/pages/overview/overview_api_journey.md

 # The Journey #

-The API Journey is a guide from imagination and exploring to developing local APIs using Care Connect profiles all the way to deploying a live API.
+The API Journey is a guide from imagination and exploring to developing local APIs using profiles all the way to deploying a live API.

 {% include custom/api_overview.svg %}

-The above steps outline a complete API journey .
+The above steps outline a complete API journey.

 # Profile journey #